persiogv/Pokedex/README.md

 ## Approach

-I have decided to take the opportunity to start enjoing SwiftUI and Combine frameworks (MVVM design).
+I have decided to take the opportunity to start enjoying SwiftUI and Combine frameworks (MVVM design).
 Contributions are welcome!
 Also, this project take the advantage of Swift Package Manager.

 ## Packages